Afghanistan: Rep. Michael McCaul says US has no intel in nation, gives victory to Taliban, other adversaries

 "We have no intelligence on the ground now," he continued.
 "We are completely dark.
 With the exception of the airport we will be dark."

-The U.S. shut down Bagram Air Field, formerly the largest U.S. military base in Afghanistan, and evacuated U.S. Embassy.
+The U.S. shut down Bagram Airfield, formerly the largest U.S. military base in Afghanistan, and evacuated the U.S. Embassy.

 REP. MICHAEL MCCAUL:BIDEN OWNS AFGHANISTAN MESS - HE WASTED TIME, IGNORED ADVICE AND NOW BLAMES OTHERS